 else:

-print(f"Error {response.status} for {query}")
+print(f"Error {response.status} for: {query}")

 except Exception as e: